 Ammonia is also cheap and easy to find in your local grocery or hardware stores.

 However, ammonia’s active ingredients (like bleach), do a lousy job of penetrating porous materials such as sheetrock, particle board or some of the traditional, drop-down ceiling tiles.

-In order to effectively kill mold, you have to get to it at the root level.
+In order to effectively kill mold spores, you have to get to them at the root level.
 And, chlorinated bleach and ammonia are not up to the task.

 There are many other mold cleaning agents that will kill the fungi effectively and at the root level.